ajitsingh98/Data-Science-Interview-Questions-Answers/tree_based_methods.md

 ---

-14. What is the purpose of feature bagging in a Random Forest?
+Q. How does a Random Forest handle missing data?

 <details><summary><b>Answer</b></summary>